Change Management Messages

 Communication is a two-way conversation

-For starters, there needs to be a channel that allows for the conversation to happen, like team meetings, Yammer or Slack.
+Creating change management messages; for starters, there needs to be a channel that allows for the conversation to happen, like team meetings, Yammer or Slack.
 You also need to allocate the time to have this open conversation with the affected staff, and you need the resources to contribute to the conversation with feedback and answer any queries.

 When do you start to communicate?